xlcollaborative/xlc-agreement/agreement.md

 ### Circulating Notices

-Any contributor who receives a notice from a recipient of a sublicense under the terms of a sublicense must [circulate](#circulating-messages) that notice, [retrying](#retrying) as necessary.
+Any contributor who receives a notice under the terms of a sublicense must [circulate](#circulating-messages) that notice, [retrying](#retrying) as necessary.

 ### Addresses

-The first and second contributors must agree on a global, free or low-cost, high-speed, electronic communication system, such as e-mail, and provide addresses for that system.
+The first two contributors must agree on a global, free or low-cost, high-speed, electronic communication system, such as e-mail, and provide addresses for that system.
 Later contributors must provide addresses for the same system.

 ### Change of Address

 Any contributor may change their address by [circulating](#circulating-messages) their new address from their current address.
-Alternatively, any contributor may change their address by [circulating](#circulating-messages) their new address from a different address and securing [supermajority approval](#supermajority) without any opposing message from the address to be replaced.
+Alternatively, any contributor may change their address by [circulating](#circulating-messages) their new address from a different address and securing [supermajority approval](#supermajority), without any opposing message from their old address.

 ## Voting